 discontinue the program.

-The dean's recommendation and rationale, with the initial petition, the the department's initial response including any minority report, the recommendation of the college/school curriculum committee and all appropriate documentation shall be forwarded to the Executive Committee of the Academic Senate.
+The dean's recommendation and rationale, with the initial petition, the department's initial response including any minority report, the recommendation of the college/school curriculum committee and all appropriate documentation shall be forwarded to the Executive Committee of the Academic Senate.
 Copies of the recommendations shall be provided to the department chair for distribution to the department faculty, and the Associate Provost / Dean of Undergraduate Studies.

 On occasion, a program may be expected to undergo careful scrutiny by an external consultant.
 Under these circumstances, the Provost and Vice President for Academic Affairs or dean will consult with the departmental program faculty and the Executive Committee regarding the appointment of such a consultant.
 At a minimum the external consultant will review the extent to which the program: